 Stephen Rowe is the author of Never More There (Nightwood Editions, 2009), a collection of poetry that explores the fundamental connection between the personal and cultural aspects of modern life in Newfoundland and Labrador.
 His work has appeared in such publications as The Antigonish Review, Arc Poetry Magazine, Contemporary Verse 2, The Famous Reporter, Iota, The Newfoundland Quarterly, and Riddle Fence.

 A teacher of Social Studies, Stephen now makes his home in Gander, Newfoundland.
-His second book of poetry is due of in Spring of 2015.
+His second book of poetry will be released in the spring of 2015.

 “Eloquent and passionate, Rowe is poet of real promise.”